Rule 3 Periods, Time Factors and Substitutions

 a.
 An official shall signal timeout when the rules provide for stopping the clock or when a timeout is charged to a team or to the referee.
 Other officials should repeat timeout signals.
 The referee may declare and charge themselves with a discretionary timeout for any contingency not elsewhere covered by the rules.

-Approved Ruling 3-3-1 I. On third and 2-1/2, A45 fumbles a live ball after gaining three yards.
+Approved Ruling 3-3-1 I. 3rd and 2 @ B15.
+After the Two Minute Timeout in the second quarter, A45 fumbles a live ball after gaining three yards.
 The officials cannot determine who has recovered the fumble, so the line judge signals the clock to stop while the ball is being located.
 A45 is found to be in possession of the ball and (a) has not made his line to gain or (b) has made his line to gain.
-RULING: The 40-second clock starts when the ball is declared dead. (a) The referee immediately will signal the game clock to start. (b) The game clock will start on the referee’s signal when the ball is ready for play.
+RULING: The 40-second clock starts when the ball is declared dead. (a) The Referee immediately will signal the game clock to start. (b) The game clock will start on the Referee’s signal when the ball is ready for play.
+Note: If the play clock is less than 25 seconds when the ball is ready for play, the Referee will reset the play clock to 25 seconds.

 Approved Ruling 3-3-1 II.
 On second and 14, A45 gains six yards and is downed with the ball in his possession.
 The linesman, mistaking the back stake of the line-to-gain chain for the front stake, erroneously signals the clock to stop.
 RULING: As soon as the error is detected by any official, the signal to start the clock shall be given by the game official detecting the error.